sayakpaul/PAWS-TF/README.md

 ## Features ✨

-✅  Multi-crop augmentation strategy (originally introduced in [SwAV](https://arxiv.org/abs/2006.09882))
+✅ ' ' Multi-crop augmentation strategy (originally introduced in [SwAV](https://arxiv.org/abs/2006.09882))

+✅ ' ' Class stratified sampler (common in few-shot classification problems)

-✅  WarmUpCosine learning rate schedule (which is typical for self-supervised and semi-supervised pre-training schedules)
+✅ ' ' WarmUpCosine learning rate schedule (which is typical for self-supervised and semi-supervised pre-training schedules)

-✅  LARS optimizer (comes from [TensorFlow Model Garden](https://github.com/tensorflow/models/blob/master/official/modeling/optimization/lars_optimizer.py))
+✅ ' ' LARS optimizer (comes from [TensorFlow Model Garden](https://github.com/tensorflow/models/blob/master/official/modeling/optimization/lars_optimizer.py))

 The trunk portion (all, but the last classification layer) of a WideResNet-28-2 is used inside the encoder for CIFAR10.
 All the experimental configurations were followed from the Appendix C of the paper.